bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	```
    This is useful for debugging and readable stack traces.

-2. **name binding** - Normally when we declare a function, it also creates a variable which stores the function object.
+2. **name binding** - Normally when we declare a function, it also declares a variable which points back to the function object.
 For ex -
 	```js
 	// This creates a variable `foo` in the current scope function foo(){}